 You may have also have heard Ashley’s dulcet tones on the ODAM podcast, which she co-hosts with Phil and the guys from Noobhammer & War More Radio.

 Are you interested in writing for The Shell Case?
-If you have a wealth of wargaming and hobby experience, have plenty to say and can contribute at least once every 7 to 10 days then we want to hear from you.
+If you have a wealth of wargaming and hobby experience then we want to hear from you.
+Whilst we like contributors to always have something to say so only sign up if you think you can produce content fairly regularly.

 We’re especially interested in hearing from historical wargamers, boardgamers, and hardcore painting and converting enthusiasts.